 Research results will help identify requirements, optimize infrastructure

-Columbus, OH [April 17, 2018] – Vertiv, formerly Emerson Network Power, today released Defining Four Edge Archetypes and their Technology Requirements, research-based analysis of network edge use cases, resulting in the identification of four main archetypes for edge applications and the technology required to support them.
+Columbus, OH [April 17, 2018] – Vertiv, formerly Emerson Network Power, today released Defining Four Edge Archetypes and their Technology Requirements, a global, research-based analysis of network edge use cases, resulting in the identification of four main archetypes for edge applications and the technology required to support them.
 Vertiv edge experts, in conjunction with an independent third party consulting firm, identified more than 100 use cases and refined the initial list to 24 considered to have the greatest impact on businesses and end users, based on projected growth, criticality and financial impact.

 Experts identified data-centric sets of workload requirements for each edge use case and corresponding needs for performance, availability and security.
 They examined specific performance requirements, including latency, availability, scalability and security, in conjunction with the need for encryption, authentication and regulatory compliance.
 They also looked at the need to integrate with existing or legacy applications and other data sources, while considering the number of edge locations in a given network.